ferjosem362/training-modelling/_teaching/2020-spring-lpp-quant-methods-1.md

 location: "Aguascalientes, Mexico"
 ---

-This course is aimed at students of the Bachelors in Public Policy [(LPP)](https://www.cide.edu/programa/lpp/?seccion=introduccion) who need rigorous knowledge of probability and statistics with public policy applications.
+This course is aimed at students of the Bachelors in Public Policy [(LPP)](https://www.cide.edu/programa/lpp/?seccion=introduccion) who need rigorous knowledge of the theory and and applications of the linear regression model por policy analysis.

 Course description
 ======